bighill/experiment__local-first-relational-data/README.md

 # Local-first relational data

-The experiment has the narrow focus of handling many-to-many relationships using IndexedDB.
+This experiment has the narrow focus of handling many-to-many relationships using IndexedDB.

 - A `Thing` is an object with a title and content
 - A `Tag` is an object with a title